Vicachu42/vue-assignment-1-e-wallet/e-wallet/README.md

 Vue assignment - E-wallet
 --

+Fifteenth commit: Form and functionality is finally in place!
+I'm taking a break, then rechecking the code before submitting the assignment.

 Fourteenth commit: I'm still having a bit of problem with adding a new card to the stack, but I've solved the design for the input form.

 Thirteenth commit: A lot has happened.
 I managed to add my top card (I was of by this -><- much) and added a function to change the top card by clicking on a card in the stack.
 Fixing some design elements, then starting out with the card input.